Ninjasteeel/front-automacorp/presentation/slides.md

 We want the windows list to be loaded as soon as the component is created : we will put the code into a "lifecycle hook", that is a special function that Vue garantees will be called at certain life step of the component.

-I need to adapt the data format, which is different from the real API than the demo data I used.

 In the `WindowList` component object :